Which is better: React or Angular? What are the advantages of React over Angular and vice versa? When to use Angular and React in particular projects?

 Thanks to integration tools, an efficient command line interface, and the use of the TypeScript language that facilitates real-time debugging, Angular offers a fast and productive development process.

 DOM is a specific tree data structure.
 If you change one DOM element, it will be updated fairly quickly.
-However, after the change is made, the updated element and all of its children must be re-rendered, which makes the DOM manipulation process extremely slow.
+However, after the change, the updated element and all of its children must be re-rendered, which makes the DOM manipulation process extremely slow.

 React uses virtual DOM technology, which we previously highlighted.
-The main purpose of virtual DOM is to calculate and minimize the number of queries and manipulations on the real DOM, thereby improving the performance of React.
+Its main purpose is to calculate and minimize the number of queries and manipulations on the real DOM, thereby improving the performance of React.
+React also encourages the use of immutable data to detect changes quickly.

 Angular does not offer a similar scheme for working with the DOM.
 When working with a framework, updates are constantly made to the real DOM, which can reduce performance.
 In addition, Angular’s bidirectional data binding affects performance.
 At each binding, an observer is assigned, and at each manipulation, all observers and all values associated with it are checked.
+Additionally, the bundle size of Angular apps is usually heavier, affecting performance.
 However, it’s worth noting that there are additional ways to optimize performance, such as the OnPush strategy to detect component changes.

 Component markup in Angular is done in HTML.
 HTML is a HyperText Markup Language used to define the structure of a web page.
 It is through HTML that the browser receives a document from the server using the HTTP or HTTPS protocols and interprets the received code components into an interface.